elliottloveridge/compressed-video-classification/README.md

 ### Calculating Video Accuracy

-In order to calculate viceo accuracy, you should first run the models with '--test' mode in order to create 'val.json'.
+In order to calculate video accuracy, you should first run the models with '--test' mode in order to create 'val.json'.
 Then, you need to run the evaluation script, given as an example above

 ## Acknowledgement
 I'd like to thank both Kensho Hara for releasing his [codebase](https://github.com/kenshohara/3D-ResNets-PyTorch), the people who [extended](https://github.com/okankop/Efficient-3DCNNs) this work, and the team working on [Distiller](https://github.com/NervanaSystems/distiller) who allowed for model compression to be implemented.